OrionAji/OrionAji/README.md

 - 💼 Connect with me on [LinkedIn](https://www.linkedin.com/in/gamalielaji2030)
 - 📄 **Resume:** Pending upload

-I am an ALX Backend Engineering learner passionate about bridging the gap between real-life problems and technology.
-My goal is to build backend systems that improve productivity and optimize day-to-day operations across medical, agricultural, aviation, and safety sectors.
-My background in Electrical/Electronics Engineering from Nigeria's premiere military training institution - Nigerian Defence Academy, and my day job as a fighter pilot for the Nigerian Air Force has equipped me with the discipline, precision and problem-solving mindset that is needed to drive innovation in this fast-paced world of technology and digital davancement.
+I’m passionate about building efficient backend systems that bridge the gap between **daily activities and tech solutions**.
+My goal is to leverage technology to optimize productivity and solve real-world problems — especially in **medical**, **agricultural**, **aviation**, and **safety** sectors.

+---

+## 💡 Mission & Values

+> “Technology should simplify life, not complicate it.”

+My mission is to **bridge the gap between human effort and digital efficiency** — transforming complex problems into simple, impactful solutions.
+I believe in:
+- ⚖️ **Integrity:** Building systems that are reliable, transparent, and meaningful.
+- 🌍 **Impact:** Using technology to improve lives and communities.
+- 🔁 **Continuous Growth:** Staying curious, learning daily, and pushing boundaries.
+- 🤝 **Collaboration:** Sharing knowledge and growing together with others in the tech ecosystem.

+> 🕊️ *My core value: Excellence with purpose — code that serves, systems that last.*

 ---

 ## 🛫 From Aviation to Engineering